Archean Soundtrack: History

-In 2012, Reach was chosen by BBC Essex's Ollie Winiberg to be broadcast on BBC Introducing, a showcase for unsigned, self signed and other emerging musical talent, primarily from the UK.
+In 2012, Reach was chosen by BBC Essex's Ollie Winiberg to be broadcast on BBC Music Introducing, a showcase for unsigned, self signed and other emerging musical talent, primarily from the UK.

 Later that year, the band entered the annual Live and Unsigned competition.
 The talent contest has previously been judged by Noddy Holder, Annie Nightingale, Mark Hill and BBC Radio 1 DJ Ras Kwame.
 Archean Soundtrack made it to the finals, but in the end were beaten by CoCo and the Butterfields.

 Archean Soundtrack also competed in McFly's Battle of the Bands contest, in which the winners would go on to play in McFly's 2012 tour Keep Calm & Play Louder.